theczechguy/minimal-mistakes/_posts/powershell/tips_tricks/2018-02-07-Delete files & folders.md

 And this way the functions loops through all subfolders and tries to clear and remove them, one by one .

 From performance point of view it is not the fastest way to delete folders , but it can handle this very special case.

-Performance could be slightly improved by pipening results of EnumerateFiles and EnumerateDirectories.
+Performance could be slightly improved by putting results of EnumerateFiles and EnumerateDirectories into pipe and process them immediatelly.
 The speciality of these methods is that they start providing results immediatelly , it does not wait to first collect all data and then return results.

 ``` Powershell